scpeters-test/sdf_tutorials/pose_frame_semantics/tutorial.md

 ## Proposed behavior

-This section includes proposals for
+This section will include proposals for changes to legacy behavior and semantics for referencing pose frames.